EU Taxonomy Regulation

 NFRD = Non-Financial Reporting Directive

-EU Taxonomy identifies 67 activities in 7 differents sectors (Code NACE):
+EU Taxonomy identifies 67 activities in 7 different sectors (Code NACE):

 - Agriculture and Forestry